dimkauzh/vuelto-engine/website/about/contributing.md

 ## Pull Request

-If you're ready with your changes, then you must follow a few steps before pull requesting.
+When you're ready with your changes, make sure you run `make` to format your code before pull requesting:

-1. Run `make` to format your code:

 ```bash
 make format
 ```

-Then make sure your pull request code works without erroring and you followed the [contribution rules](#contributing-rules)
+Then make sure your code works without erroring and you're following the [contribution rules](#contributing-rules).

-After all of this, you can create a pull request and one of our main organization members will look at it.
+After all of this, you can create a pull request and one of our main members will look at it (and hopefully merge it!).